pjanec/dirigent/README.md

 ###### CPU

-Integer percentage of CPU usage [NOT IMPLEMENTED, zero]
+Float percentage of CPU usage [NOT IMPLEMENTED, zero]

 ###### GPU

-Integer percentage of GPU usage [NOT IMPLEMENTED, zero]
+Float percentage of GPU usage [NOT IMPLEMENTED, zero]

 ###### MemoryMB

-Integer number of MBytes used  [NOT IMPLEMENTED, zero]
+Float number of MBytes used  [NOT IMPLEMENTED, zero]

 ###### PlanName